ilkkamtk/mpjakk/docs/w1-first-app.md

     * Iterate picArray in tbody to create multiple tr components

 1. Develop your app further.
 Open 'filename' image when `<a>` is clicked.
-1. Develop your app further.
+1. (Optional) Develop your app further.
 Add more CSS.
+For example open 'filename' image to your self made modal.
 1. git add, commit & push to remote repository

 ---